Small Diaphragm Condenser Microphones: Definition, Design, And Techniques

 Polar Pattern Selection

-One of the most important aspects to consider when choosing a small diaphragm condenser microphone is the polar pattern.
+One of the most important aspects to consider when a small diaphragm condenser microphone is the polar pattern.
 The polar pattern refers to the microphone’s sensitivity to sound from different directions.
 It determines how the microphone captures audio and is crucial for achieving the desired sound quality.

 There are three main types of polar patterns commonly found in small diaphragm condenser microphones: